-The Arsenal manager has stated that the Catalan giants are not invincible and face a tough test in their Champions League quarter-final clash with the big-spending Ligue 1 leaders
+The Frenchman believes the Catalan giants are not invincible and face a tough test against the big-spending Ligue 1 leaders

 Having already lost away to Celtic and AC Milan in this season’s campaign, Wenger believes the Catalan club have lost their air of invincibility, though PSG must nevertheless find a way to stop Lionel Messi.